sfigg/commercialization-public/manufacture/desktop/add-universal-apps-sxs.md

 > [!Note]
 > In previous versions of Windows, it was required to first remove inbox apps.
 This is no longer required, and if you do, the commands may fail.

-1. Go to <https://microsoftoem.com> and get the OPK App Update package.
+1. Go to <https://microsoftoem.com> and get the App Update OPK.
 This package includes the Windows 10 inbox apps for the most current Windows release.

 2. Extract the package to a folder, for example, E:\apps\amd64.